Table of contents

 Escapes

-Ebi (‘shrimping’ in English and ‘crevette’ in French), is a ground movement used to escape out of incoming hold-downs.
-Different forms of it exist, see here.
+Shrimping (Ebi in Japanese and Crevette in French) is a ground movement used to escape out of incoming Osaekomi.
+Different forms of it exist; see here.

 When immobilized by an opponent, you can try different techniques to save yourself.

-Lastly, you can try to lift body up via an explosive hip trust while pushing opponent away.
+Else, you can try to lift your body up via an explosive hip trust while pushing the opponent away with your arms.

-If opponent is coming on top of you, you can place your legs to separate you from him before pushing him away with those legs.
-Also, if possible, you can hold opponent’s body in between your legs.
+If the opponent is coming on top of you, you can lift your knees to separate you from him and use those legs to push him away.
+Alternatively, you can grab and hold the opponent’s body between your legs.

-You can also escape by getting into a turtle position, meaning on all fours closed in, or by turning on belly.
-When in a turtle position it is important to really be closed in, this will prevent opponent from entering to perform a technique and potentially hurt your face.
+You can escape dangerous situations by moving into a turtle position (meaning on all fours closed in) or by turning on belly.
+When in a turtle position it is important to really be closed in; this will block opponent from entering a technique.
+Also, to avoid a chokehold or facial injury, keep your chin tucked in.

 Other

-If the adversary is on all fours and you are in front of him, you can go with your chest on top of his upper back, your right arm under him in between his head and right shoulder while your left arm can go under him between his left shoulder and leg to grab your right arm.
-Then you can destabilize Uke by pulling him towards you.
-Straighten your leg next to his body to use it as a fulcrum against his leg, and finally, turn around until Uke ends on his back, maintain the arm grip in the meantime for him not to escape, move on your knees with them next to his body, keep your head to the ground, and hold him down.
-If he moves, keep your knees next to his body.
+If the opponent is on all fours and you are in front of him, you can place your chest on top of his upper back.
+This pressure to block him from raising is a good tip in general.
+For this movement specifically, your right arm should then slide under him, between his head and left shoulder, while your left arm should go under him between his right shoulder and leg to grab your right arm and grip Uke.
+Straighten your leg next to his body to use it as a fulcrum against his leg.
+Destabilize Uke by pulling him towards you.
+Finally, turn around until Uke ends on his back.
+Maintain the arm grip tight while executing the movement for him not to escape.
+Move on your knees with them next to his body but tibias turned perpendicularly to his body to avoid him grabbing your legs.
+Keep your head against the ground.

-If the adversary is on all fours closed in, you can stand straight and go above him, pull his Obi up to then squeeze your legs in front of his and against his back with your heels touching each other.
-Subsequently, hold his Eri with your arms underneath his and lift him, lift higher up the opposing side of his body relative to the side you will turn into.
-Finally, turn to the side with him until you are on your back, then you should move behind him by throwing him to the side with your leg, while still holding him, to in the end perform a hold-down where you lie on your belly behind him with your arms under his, opening and holding his Eri, while having a wide leg stance and feet anchored to the ground.
+If the opponent is on all fours closed in or on belly, you can stand straight and go above him from behind.
+Pull his Obi up to then squeeze your legs in front of his and against his back with your heels touching each other.
+Subsequently, hold his Eri with your arms underneath his and lift him.
+Lift the opposing side of his body relative to the side you will turn into higher up.
+Turn to the side with him until you are on your back.
+Then quickly throw him to the side with your legs while still holding him.
+In the end perform an Osaekomi where you lie on your belly behind him with your arms under his, opening and holding his Eri, while having a wide leg stance and feet anchored to the ground.

-When turning to the side until on your back, Uke will lie on top of you, at that point you can perform a chokehold with your right forearm, keeping palms together, as an alternative to the previously explained movement where you continue by pushing him to the side with legs.
+When turning to the side until you are on your back, Uke will lie on top of you.
+As an alternative to the previously explained movement where you continue by pushing Uke to the side with your legs, Tori can perform a chokehold with his right forearm, palms together, and use his legs to entangle Uke for him not to escape.

 Competitions